luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

    (script do-all)

-This script, which can be used also for batch run, calls all actions for current platform in sequence: 0, 1, 2, 3 and 3z for Linux and 0, 1 and 5 for Mac.
+This script, which can be used also for batch run, calls all actions for current platform in sequence: 0, 1 and 2 for Linux and 0, 1 and 5 for Mac.

-At the end of compilation (approx. 45 minutes) you'll have 3rd party tools installed in /usr/local/bin on Linux or /opt/local/bin on Mac and packages (zip files) for installation on Windows.
+At the end of compilation (approx. 30 minutes) you'll have 3rd party tools installed in /usr/local/bin on Linux or /opt/local/bin on Mac.

+w) do all for Windows
+   (script do-all-win32)

+This script, which can be used also for batch run, calls all actions for cross-compilation for Windows in sequence: 0, 1, 3 and 3z.

+At the end of cross-compilation (approx. 30 minutes) you'll have 3rd party tools for Windows packed in zip files ready for installation on Windows.

 l) view log of last action